 Originally developed for the Statistical Hurricane Intensity Prediction Scheme (SHIPS), and later as a standalone package called 'Model Diagnostics', by the Cooperative Institute for Research in the Atmosphere (CIRA), MET now integrates these capabilities into the an extensible framework called the TC-Diag tool.
-This tool allows users compute diagnostics for the large-scale environment of TCs using ATCF track and gridded model data inputs.
-Importantly, the tool computes diagnostics along one or more user-specified tracks.
+This tool allows users to compute diagnostics for the large-scale environment of TCs using ATCF track and gridded model data inputs.
 The current version of the TC-Diag tool requires that the tracks and fields be self-consistent [i.e., the track should be the model's (or ensemble's) own predicted track(s)].
 The reason is that the diagnostics are computed in a coordinate system centered on the model's moving model storm and the current version of the tool does not yet include vortex removal.
 If the track is not consistent with the underlying fields, the diagnostics output are unlikely to be useful because the model's simulated storm would contaminate the diagnostics calculations.